-David has served the coal, oil and gas industries for most of his career, in many capacities.
-He is licensed to practice law in six states to ensure he can handle the full scope of a client’s interests, “since minerals do not respect state borders.”
-At the early part of his career, he spent more than 10 years working for the Kentucky Oil and Gas Association as their chief lobbyist.
+He served the coal, oil and gas industries for most of his career, in many capacities.
+As an attorney, he was licensed to practice law in six states to ensure he could handle the full scope of a client’s interests, “since minerals do not respect state borders.”
+He held the distinction of being one of the nation’s leading attorneys in this continually changing specialty area.
+He also spent more than 10 years working for the Kentucky Oil and Gas Association as their chief lobbyist.

 A highlight of his career at SKO is his role in what has been described as the largest mineral swap in the history of the United States.
 He led a real estate due diligence team at the firm in representing the purchaser.
 Other acquisitions he helped negotiate and finalize involved energy ventures worth hundreds of millions and even billions of dollars.